Andy-UTAS/atomic/docs/index.md

 !!! warning "Course expectations: my expectations of you"

-    Solid-state physics is where the rubber meets the road: abstract concepts will be applied in an effort to model realistic and complex systems.
+    Quantum mechanics is tough!
+And this isn't (necessarily) hyperbole: physics is often put in the "hard" basket for a number of reasons, not least due to it being seen as irrelevant or mathematically challenging.
+Whilst the mathematics can indeed by spicy, once can develop coping mechanisms for this, and at its heart physics is usually intuitive: the apple falls from the tree, like charges repel, and so on.
+At first glance, quantum mechanics can present very differently, and is rarely accused of being intuitive.
 There are delights are to be had, but like most truly rewarding endeavours, said delights do not come for free.
 In undertaking this course, it is expected that:

     - You will view the video content __before__ any scheduled face-to-face sessions
     - Prescribed problems and reading will be undertaken before any face-to-face sessions